 For that reason, the Canadian Language Museum has produced a travelling exhibit about the French language titled “Le français au Canada: d’un océan à l’autre,” to celebrate the history and unique linguistic qualities of French dialects in Canada.
 You can find out more about our travelling exhibits on the Canadian Language Museum website.
-You can also learn about the French language by visiting the website of our project partner, Le français à la mesure d’un continent (in French only).

 Do you know of any other interesting facts about Canadian French?
 Have you visited Canada from another French-speaking country and been surprised by what you heard?
 Let us know in the comments section!

 The opinions expressed in posts and comments published on the Our Languages blog are solely those of the authors and commenters and do not necessarily reflect the views of the Language Portal of Canada.